<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 The Rally is built on the bones of the standard 300L dual sport, but it’s so much more than a dirtbike with a rally-style fairing.

-Range is extended to a whopping 250 miles, handguards and even a skid plate (albeit a very basic one) come stock, and the rally even gets upgraded brake rotors to help handle its extra fuel and weight.
+Range is extended to a whopping 250 miles, handguards and even a skid plate (albeit very basic ones) come stock, and the brake rotors are larger than the standard dual sport to help handle its extra fuel and weight.

-We love that Honda managed to pack over 10 inches of suspension travel into this lightweight adventure bike as well, which, combined with it’s proper 18/21 inch wheels and knobby tires, gives it above-average off-road worthiness that complements it’s highway manners nicely.
+We love that Honda managed to pack over 10 inches of suspension travel into this lightweight adventure bike as well.
+Combined with its proper 18/21 inch wheels and knobby tires, the 300L Rally holds its own in the dirt against pure dual-sport bikes.

 Suzuki DR650S